Optimal strategies in collective Parrondo games

 However, it is not hard to see that this set up will keep $y(t)=y(0)$ for all $t$ if initially the productivity $x(0)$ is negative, or make $y(t)$ tend to $y(0)+\tau x(0)$ exponentially if $x(0)>0$.
 In either case, $y(t)$ will attain a saturation value.
 The criterion \eqref{eq:condicion2} prescribes making the plant work whenever the productivity is positive, and this is equivalent to the short-range optimal strategy in our previous model, which dictated to play game B if $\pi_0(t)<\pi_{0c}$.
 If the productivity is positive, we of course get more when the plant is working, but then we also get a decrease of the productivity which will end up exhausting the system.
 With the prescription given by \eqref{eq:condicion2} we are also killing the goose that laid the golden eggs, and it is again possible to do better by letting the plant rest even when the productivity $x(t)$ is positive.

 Surprisingly enough and despite the linearity and simplicity of our system, the precise optimal policy $\alpha(t)$ is not easy to find.
 Some of the techniques provided by control theory fail in this case, such as the Euler-Lagrange equations and the Pontryagin principle \cite{lay}.
-The only way to completely solve the problem is to discretize it and apply the so-called {\em Bellman's Optimality Criterion} \cite{lay}.
-The optimal choice of $\alpha(t)$ in terms of the state $x(t)$ happens to be:
+The only way to completely solve the problem is to optimize a discrete version such as: where $h$ is a small time step, and we have taken $x_{\rm fc}=\tau=1$ for simplicity.
+The optimization of this discrete system can be done applying the so-called {\em Bellman's Optimality Criterion} \cite{lay}, which states that in the optimal policy, the final decisions $\alpha_k$ ($k=n,\dots,N$) are optimal {\em given} the state resulting from the first decisions, $\alpha_k$ ($k=0,\dots,n-1$).
+That is, we can find the $\alpha_{N-n}$ maximizing $J_n\equiv y_{N+1}-y_{N-n}$ as a function of $x_{N-n}$, $y_{N-n}$, recursively from $n=0$ to $n=N$ \cite{dinis}.